Dune: Part Two: Plot

-Jessica travels south to unite with Fremen fundamentalists who believe most strongly in the prophecy.
+Jessica travels south to unite with Fremen fundamentalists who strongly believe in the prophecy.
 Paul remains in the north, fearful that his visions of an apocalyptic holy war will come to pass if he goes south as a messiah.
-During a raid on a smuggler spice harvester, Paul reunites with the warrior Gurney Halleck, who leads Paul to House Atreides' hidden atomic warhead stockpile.
-Feyd-Rautha unleashes a devastating attack on the northern Fremen, destroying Sietch Tabr, killing Shishakli, and forcing Paul and the survivors to journey south.
-Upon arrival, Paul drinks the Water of Life and falls into a coma.
-Jessica hypnotically compels Chani to save Paul; she gives Paul a mixture of her tears with the Water of Life, which awakens him.
+During a raid on a smuggler spice harvester, Paul reunites with his mentor Gurney Halleck, who leads Paul to House Atreides' hidden atomic warheads.
+Paul is forced to journey south after Feyd-Rautha unleashes a devastating attack on Sietch Tabr and kills Shishakli.
+Upon arrival in the south, Paul drinks the Water of Life and falls into a coma.
+Jessica uses The Voice to compel Chani to save Paul; she gives Paul a mixture of her tears with the Water of Life, which awakens him.
 With his emerging prescience, Paul perceives countless possible futures and identifies a narrow path to victory, along with a vision of an adult Alia on a water-covered Arrakis.
-He also discovers that his mother Jessica, is the Baron's daughter, and that her union with Duke Leto Atreides was orchestrated by the Bene Gesserit to merge Harkonnen and Atreides bloodlines in their plan to create the Kwisatz Haderach.
+He also discovers that his mother is the Baron's daughter and that the Bene Gesserit orchestrated her union with Duke Leto Atreides to merge Harkonnen and Atreides bloodlines in their plan to create the Kwisatz Haderach.

-Paul meets with the southern Fremen war council, galvanizing the crowd by demonstrating his ability to discern their deepest thoughts.
-He declares himself the Lisan al Gaib—a messianic figure—and challenges the Emperor, who arrives on Arrakis with Irulan and the Sardaukar military force.
-As the Emperor chastises the Harkonnens for their failures, the Fremen launch an offensive, using atomics and sandworms to overpower the Sardaukar.
-Paul kills the Baron and captures the Emperor.
-Meanwhile, Gurney leads an assault on Arrakeen, intercepting and killing Feyd-Rautha's brother and subordinate Beast Rabban.
+Paul declares himself the messianic figure Lisan al Gaib after gaining the southern Fremen's support by demonstrating his ability to know their deepest thoughts.
+He threatens to destroy the spice fields, forcing Emperor Shaddam to come to Arrakis with Irulan and his elite Sardaukar soldiers.
+The Fremen launch an offensive using atomic weapons and sandworms, overpowering the Sardaukar.
+Gurney leads a Fremen assault on Arrakeen, killing Rabban.

-Paul challenges the Emperor for the throne and, to Chani's dismay, demands to marry Irulan.
-Having been summoned by the Baron, the other Great Houses arrive in orbit, ready to invade the planet, but Paul threatens to destroy the spice fields if they intervene.
-Feyd-Rautha volunteers as the Emperor's champion and Paul kills him in their duel.
-Irulan agrees to marry Paul on condition that he spare her father.
-The Emperor reluctantly surrenders, but the Great Houses reject Paul's ascendancy and Paul orders the Fremen to attack the orbiting fleet.
+After capturing the Imperial court and executing Vladimir Harkonnen, Paul challenges Shaddam for the throne and, to Chani's dismay, demands to marry Irulan.
+More Great Houses (which were secretly summoned by the Baron) arrive in orbit but Paul threatens to destroy the spice fields if they intervene.
+Feyd-Rautha, who volunteers to be Shaddam's champion, is killed by Paul in a duel.
+Irulan agrees to marry Paul on the condition that he spare her father.
+Shaddam surrenders but the Houses reject Paul's ascendancy, so he orders the Fremen to attack the orbiting fleet.
 As Stilgar leads the Fremen onto the captured Sardaukar ships, Jessica and Alia reflect on the beginning of Paul's holy war.
-Chani refuses to bow to Paul and prepares to depart alone on a sandworm.
+A devastated Chani refuses to bow to Paul and departs alone on a sandworm.